-You can search for and book awards on ANA’s website.
-But it’s often easier to use United’s site because it’s easier to navigate and more reliable.
-It’s also recommended to start your search 6+ months out, especially if you’re looking for premium seats.
+You can search for and book awards on ANA’s website, but it’s often easier to use United’s site because it’s easier to navigate and more reliable.
+It’s recommended to start your search six or more months out, especially if you’re looking for premium seats.

 3. American Airlines

 American Airlines doesn’t fly directly to Thailand, so if you want to use your American Airlines miles for a trip there, you’ll have to fly one of their partner airlines, like Japan Airlines or Cathay Pacific.

 Below are the one-way prices for an award ticket on American Airlines’ partners to Thailand.
-You can snag a coach seat for 75,000 American Airlines miles round-trip, but when you look at Business and First Class the award prices become pretty unreasonable.
-So for premium seats it’s best to book with another rewards currency if you’re looking for premium seats (unless you have American Airlines miles to burn).
+You can snag a coach seat for 75,000 American Airlines miles round-trip, but when you look at business and first class the award prices become pretty unreasonable, so for premium seats, it’s best to book with another rewards currency if you’re looking for premium seats (unless you have American Airlines miles to burn).